Depart-de-Sentier/happy_family/LCIA/README.md

 # LCIA data format

-THe proposal is to use the [LCIAformatter](https://github.com/USEPA/LCIAformatter) format, with the following changes:
+The proposal is to use the [LCIAformatter](https://github.com/USEPA/LCIAformatter) format, with the following changes:

 * Regionalized CFs should be provided as maps, not in line with site-generic CFs.
-The detailed standard for the provision of regionalized CFs maps is covered in ().
+The detailed standard for the provision of regionalized CFs maps is covered in the [Regionalized LCIA data standard](https://github.com/cmutel/regionalized-lcia-data-standard) repo.
 * Addition of a `datapackage.json` file which provides additional metadata.
 * The use of elementary flows lists other than `fedelemflowlist` is allowed; the elementary flow lists are specified as a metadata attribute.
 * The use of separator characters other than `/` is allowed and recommended; the separator character, *and the columns it is applicable to*, are specified as metadata attributes.